CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 The signing queue is a queue that contains bridge operations that should be signed before sending to XRPL.
 Each operation has a type, associated ID (unique identifier/hash of the operation data in the scope of type), list of trusted addresses, and their signatures.
-Once the operation received enought signature it marks it as `require confirmation` operating and still keeps receiving signature.
+Once the operation receives enough signatures it changes its state to `require confirmation` operating and still keeps receiving signatures.

 ###### Signing confirmation queue

-Onece the signing threshold is reached, the operation is marked as an operation which require the signature confirmations from the relayers.
+Once the signing threshold is reached, the operation is marked as an operation which requires the signature confirmations from the relayers.
 Each relayer takes all signatures from the operation confirms them and if weight of the confirmed signatures reaches the threshold it sends the signatures confirmation message with all confirmed signatures.
-One the contract receives enough signature confirmations it moves the operation to the outgoing queue.
+Once the contract receives enough signature confirmations it moves the operation to the outgoing queue.
 The `signing confirmation` is protection against malicious signers.
-If the weight of malicious signatures is less that threshold, the bridge is still able to relayer transactions.
-The same mechanis will be used for the keys rotation to remove the malicious signatures acceess.
+If the weight of malicious signatures is less than threshold, the bridge is still able to relayer transactions.
+The same mechanism will be used for the keys rotation to remove the malicious signers access.

 ##### Outgoing queue

-The outgoing queue is similar to the execution queue, the only difference is that the queue is the data source for the relayer to understand that they need to execute the outgoing transaction and confirm the execution.
-Once the operation is fully confirmed the relayers won’t stop trying to send the corresponding transaction on the XRPL side.
+The outgoing queue is similar to the execution queue, the only difference is that the queue is the data source for the relayers to understand that they need to execute the outgoing transaction and confirm the execution.
+Once the operation is fully confirmed the relayers stop trying to send the corresponding transaction on the XRPL side.

 #### Tickets provider